 How to Install Plastic Foundation in Beehive Frames

-Plastic foundation is a sheet of plastic that is used as a base for honeybees to build their honeycomb.
+A plastic foundation is a sheet of plastic that is used as a base for honeybees to build their honeycomb.
 It fits into the grooves on the top and bottom bars.
-Plastic foundation does not require beekeepers to wire their frames.
-Heat embedding the wire into plastic foundation damages the foundation, so it should not be attempted.
+The plastic foundation does not require beekeepers to wire their frames.
+Heat embedding the wire into a plastic foundation damages the foundation, so it should not be attempted.

 When installing plastic foundation, make sure it enters the grooves in the top and bottom bar.
 You should also make sure to insert the wedge cleat of the top bar into its groove to hold the plastic foundation in place.